roym899/pose_and_shape_evaluation/cpas_toolbox/cpas_methods/_dpdn/README.md

-This is a modified version of the original SGPA code to reduce dependencies.
+This is a modified version of the original DPDN code to reduce dependencies.

-See the [original repo](https://github.com/ck-kai/SGPA) for more information and full source code.
+See the [original repo](https://github.com/JiehongLin/Self-DPDN) for more information and full source code.